axioscode/generator-axios/generators/app/templates/README.md

 If you've set up your AWS credentials correctly and have the proper s3 configuration in `project.config.js` then this command will automatically run the production build script and deploy the s3 folder you specified.

 ### Under the Hood
-There are six main Gulp tasks that handle various aspects of processing static assets.
+There are seven main Gulp tasks that handle various aspects of processing static assets.
 Each behaves slightly differently when the NODE_ENV is set to 'production'.
-The rig expects certain files to be in certain places — look in `/gulp/config.js` to see which paths Gulp uses to find your static files.
+The rig expects certain files to be in certain places — look in `gulp/config.js` to see which paths Gulp uses to find your static files.

 #### `gulp clean`
- Cleans `/.tmp` and `/dist` in preparation for future scripts.
+Cleans `.tmp` and `dist` in preparation for future scripts.

 #### `gulp styles`
-Processes each Sass file in `/src/sass/*.scss`.
+Processes each Sass file in `src/sass/*.scss`.

 #### `gulp templates`
-Processes each Handlebars file in `/src/templates/*.hbs`.
+Processes each Handlebars file in `src/templates/*.hbs`.

 #### `gulp scripts` and `gulp scripts:watch`
-Processes `/src/scripts/app.js` with Browserify.
+Processes `src/scripts/app.js` with Browserify.

 #### `gulp images`
-Copies files from `/src/img`.
+Copies files from `src/img`.

+#### `gulp cachebust`
+Rewrite URLs in `dist/**/*.html` to add timestamps for cachebusting.